BushraAnamUC/AutoSales-Insights-Dashboard/README.md

 - **Average Vehicles Sold by Vehicle Type** (Bar Chart): Displays the average number of vehicles sold for each vehicle type during recession periods.
 - **Total Advertising Expenditure Share** (Pie Chart): Represents the share of advertising expenditure by vehicle type during recession periods.
 - **Effect of Unemployment Rate on Vehicle Sales** (Bar Chart): Shows the effect of unemployment rates on vehicle sales by type during recession periods.

 ---

-## **Technologies Used**

-### **Dash**
-Dash is a Python framework for creating interactive web applications.
-It is particularly effective for building analytical dashboards and enables easy integration of Python code with web-based interactivity.
-Dash provides components for building interactive charts, tables, and other UI elements.

-### **Plotly**
-Plotly is a data visualization library that supports a wide range of charts and graphs, including line charts, bar charts, scatter plots, and pie charts.
-It integrates seamlessly with Dash and allows for highly interactive visualizations.

----